 by Jaynee Sasso

-In the information age, medicine ensuring the protection of your personal information can be quite a challenge.
-You are constantly being asked to enter identification, decease password, and answers to security questions to verify your identity.
+In the information age, ensuring the protection of your personal information can be quite a challenge.
+You are constantly being asked to enter identification, password, and answers to security questions to verify your identity.
 Yet the opportunity for a thief to obtain your personal data is still a significant possibility if you or the businesses who store your information do not take the appropriate precautions.
 In today’s economic climate it’s more important than ever to protect your good name and ultimately your financial future.

 According to the U.S. Department of Justice, the estimated total losses from ID theft in 2006 was $15.6 billion.
 Ten percent of victims reported an out-of-pocket expense of about $1,200 to resolve theft-related issues.
 Learning to be more cautious about when and to whom you give your information can decrease your chances of becoming a victim of identity theft.